unazed/python-one-liners/asm.md

 turning out to be harder than i thought to compress a nicer `parse_instruction` function into one line, purely because lambdas can't force returns without some fuckery which i have yet to discover

+(i know i'm going back on my word by building from the top -> down, but i honestly tried doing this in one line without this sort of high level knowledge and it's simply hideous looking hot shit that doesn't work)

 ```py
 import sys